 We’re not going to say this option is for everyone, but if you’re feeling adventurous (and thrifty/stingy), it might be worth a shot.

-5) The Used Market – The Smart Option/Yet Another Drastic Option
+5) The Used Market – Yet Another Drastic Option

 If you’ve ever tried hunting deals on the internet, you know that used products are an untapped goldmine. eBay, Craigslist, even Amazon.
 These are all websites you should go through for purchases.